 Mae Hong Son is a beautiful and remote province in Northern Thailand.
-Known for its gorgeous nature and mountainous terrain, the province also has chilled-out resorts with a hippie vibe as well as bustling towns.
+Known for its gorgeous nature and mountainous terrain, the province has chilled-out resorts with a hippie vibe in addition to bustling towns.
 Easily accessed from Chiang Mai, here’s why you should consider adding Mae Hong Son to your Thai travel wish list.

 Mae Hong Son boasts one of Thailand’s most exciting motorbike routes: the Mae Hong Son Loop.
-Covering some 600 kilometres (373 miles), the circuit winds through gorgeous terrain, passing through places like Mai Sariang, Mae Hong Son Town, and Pai.
+Covering some 600km (373mi), the circuit winds through gorgeous terrain, passing through places like Mai Sariang, Mae Hong Son Town and Pai.
 There are plenty of side trips to take along the way and the loop conveniently begins and ends in the neighbouring province of Chiang Mai, which is a popular tourist destination where you can easily rent bikes for your trip.
-Always remember to wear a helmet, protective clothing, and closed shoes, and don’t even consider tackling the hilly and twisting roads without travel insurance.
+Always remember to wear a helmet, protective clothing and closed shoes and don’t even consider tackling the hilly, twisting roads without travel insurance.
 Don’t worry if you’re not competent or confident on a motorbike; you can still enjoy the loop with public transport or in a car.

-Each of the ethnic groups that live in Mae Hong Son has their own distinct culture, with variations in things like food, dress, traditions, and daily lifestyle.
+Each of the ethnic groups that live in Mae Hong Son has its own distinct culture, with variations in things like food, dress, traditions and daily lifestyle.
 You’ll notice that the architecture is different to many other parts of Thailand, too.
-The province’s history has also shaped the local culture, and Mae Hong Son has more in common with neighbouring Burmese states than other Thai provinces.
+The province’s history has also shaped the local culture and Mae Hong Son has more in common with neighbouring Burmese states than other Thai provinces.
 A visit to Mae Hong Son certainly offers glimpses into another side of the Land of Smiles.

 In general, Northern Thailand is known for being more affordable when compared with Central and Southern Thailand.
 Living costs in Mae Hong Son are some of the lowest in the region and your Thai baht will stretch much further there.
 From meals and transportation to accommodation and tours, exploring Mae Hong Son is typically cheaper than spending time in other northern provinces, such as Chiang Mai and Chiang Rai.